TianxiaoHu/GomokuAgent/README.md

 - AI3: MCTS
 - AI4: 8-layer speed-optimized version of a-b prunning
 - AI5: greedy algorithm & evaluation function ver 2(improved)
+- AI6: can only find a game with same opening and place a stone(all it knows is 5570 game history)